Foolsareeverywhere.com – Project 003

 Celebrating bright writing and enriching human exchange through a fresh injection of original phrasing and overlooked gems.
 All captured during decades of attentive reading and occasional thinking.
 If it helps flush plodding prose and general drivel out of the linguistic gene pool, so much the better – launched in 2016.

 Exploring a magical quality in humanity and the people it illuminates, strengthening the humanising forces of kindness, humour and delight.
 All to accentuate the authentic, unlimited enjoyment of life on what the poet Gumilyov called ‘our brave, our cheerful, our wicked planet’ – launched in 2018.

 (You are here) … Building the most sparkling, scholarly and sweeping online treasury to promote the appreciation of fools and jesters throughout history and across the world.
-We will draw on thousands of stories, images and quotations in a dozen or so languages, amassed when researching the book of the same name – launching 1 April, obviously.
+We will draw on thousands of stories, images and quotations in a dozen or so languages, amassed when researching the book of the same name.
+Launched in 2019, on April 1st, naturally.

 Project 004 - still under the bonnet

 Dedicated to makers and making and the beauty of things, with a focus on one thing in particular and a celestial shade of blue.
 Clue: it has wheels and recently turned 60.
 And yes, it has everything to do with sustainability and the circular economy, but without a whiff of jargon.